Inferring couplings in networks across order-disorder phase transitions: Results

 It is tempting to view the inference quality maximum as a manifestation of critical phenomena, not least because the Fisher information (magnetic susceptibility) diverges at $T_c$~\cite{Brody:95,Janke:04,Crooks:07,Mastromatteo:11,Prokopenko:11}.
 However criticality does not seem to play an important role in inferring the interaction graph.
 Indeed Fig~\ref{fig:js} illustrates that the distance between two models on different graph varies smoothly across the critical temperature.

-To elaborate this point further, we consider $q$-state Potts models on an \ER\ random graph which generalizes the binary spins in Ising models to $q$ states.
-Unlike the Ising model, a $q$-state Potts model with $q\!>\!2$ exhibits a discontinuous phase transition which does not display critical behaviors and at which the susceptibility remains finite.
+To elaborate this point further, we consider $q$-state Potts models on an \ER\ random graph which generalises the binary spins in Ising models to $q$ states.
+Unlike the Ising model, a $q$-state Potts model with $q\!>\!2$ exhibits a discontinuous phase transition which does not display critical behaviours and at which the susceptibility remains finite.
 Fig~\ref{fig:potts} compares the inference discriminability for 3 and 4-state Potts models with that for Ising models ($q\!=\!2$).
-We use the naive mean-field inversion, generalized to Potts models in Ref~\cite{Morcos:11}, for both Ising and Potts models.
+We use the naive mean-field inversion, generalised to Potts models~\cite{Morcos:11} for both Ising and Potts models (see, Mean-field inversion in Methods).
 In Fig~\ref{fig:potts}, we see that, in the disordered phase, the discriminability for Potts and Ising models shows similar dependence on sample size and temperature.
 In the ordered phase, the inference quality decreases with temperature and worsens with increasing $q$.
-This $q$-dependence results from the fact that macroscopic order forms more rapidly for larger $q$ with order parameter discontinuity growing with $q$, see Eq \eqref{eq:potts_discontinuity}.
-In fact, Fig~\ref{fig:potts}B illustrates that the inference discriminability for Potts and Ising cases displays similar dependence on the mean-field order parameter (for a mean-field analysis of the Potts model, see Ref~\cite{Wu:82}), thus suggesting that macroscopic ordering rather than criticality is an important determinant of inference performance.
+This $q$-dependence results from the fact that macroscopic order forms more rapidly for larger $q$ with order parameter discontinuity growing with $q$, see Phase transitions in Potts models on homogeneous random graphs in Methods [Eq \eqref{eq:potts_discontinuity}].
+In fact, Fig~\ref{fig:potts}b illustrates that the inference discriminability for Potts and Ising cases displays similar dependence on the mean-field order parameter (for a mean-field analysis of the Potts model, see Ref~\cite{Wu:82} and Graphical Potts models in Methods), thus suggesting that macroscopic ordering rather than criticality is an important determinant of inference performance.